 Is branding an SAP virtual world what I expected from a career in marketing?

 When I took my first marketing job writing blogs for a company that made safety equipment for oil rigs (glamourous I know) did I ever think I would be working on a virtual reality game?
 No. No I did not.

 But when it comes down to it, it wasn’t really that different to normal marketing at all when you look at the big picture.

 When it comes to marketing the key thing to think about is the customer experience, and providing a consistent and high standard experience throughout their entire journey.

 That’s remarkably similar to what we tried to do with this game.

-The goal was to take the player on a fantastic journey that turns the mundayne - SAP research - into something truly memorable.
-And really, that is all marketing is.
+The goal was to take the player on a fantastic journey that turns the mundane - SAP research - into something truly memorable.
+And really, that is marketing.
 It’s trying to tell a good story that turns the everyday into something desirable and memorable.